Seven Top Accommodations in Lapland for Film Productions

 Your actors, directors and crew deserve the best accommodations in Lapland, suited to match their desire for luxury, privacy, novelty...

 Acclaimed Estonian director Veiko Õunpuu has been shooting his new feature film The Last Ones in Finnish Lapland for the past two months.
 The film is produced by Estonian Homeless Bob Production and Finnish Bufo.
 It’s supported by the Estonian Film Institute, the Cultural Endowment of Estonia, Finnish Film Foundation, Yle, Finnish Lapland Film Commission and Creative Europe MEDIA.
 The production wrapped filming in the end of September and is proceeding to post-production.
 The film will premiere in 2019.

-The western flavored modern crime drama is set in a small mining village, filled with tensions between reindeer herders and local miners.
+The western-flavored modern crime drama is set in a small mining village, filled with tensions between reindeer herders and local miners.
 Rupi is a tough young miner, estranged from his family.
 He falls in love with his friend’s wife, who has also caught the eye of the owner of the mine.
 The cast includes Estonian Pääru Oja and famous Finnish actors Tommi Korpela, Laura Birn and Elmer Bäck among others.
-The location for the mining village was staged to an old mine in the municipality of Kolari and filming has also taken place in the vast tundras of Kilpisjärvi, in the municipality of Enontekiö.
+The location for the mining village was staged to an old mine in the municipality of Kolari and filming also took place in the vast tundras of Kilpisjärvi, in the municipality of Enontekiö.

 Õunpuu’s debut feature Autumn Ball premiered at Venice IFF in 2007 and won the Orizzonti Prize.
 He received the European Talent Award for The Temptation of St Tony, which later premiered internationally at Sundance in 2011 and was nominated for the best production design at the European Film Awards.